ProfessorKazarinoff/MATLAB-Arduino-Relay-Light-Schedule/README.md

 " This Arduino code should make a beefcake relay switch on and off accordingly to a Matlab script that is communicating to it over serial. "

+##Future Work:
+What could another group of students do to build on this project?
+Any resources this group could use to build this future work?

+##License
+Can be MIT licenses or BSD license.
+Include if you want to others to acknowledge where the work came from.

   Thanks to the previous PCC students for writing much of the previous Arduino code.